kypamourya13/Netflix-Clone-CI-CD-pipeline-with-Monitoring-Alerting/README.md

 ```

-# Step 11 :
+# Step 11 :: Kuberenetes Setup
-- Kuberenetes Setup
-- Connect your machines to Putty or Mobaxtreme
+- Connect your machines to Putty or Mobaxterm (Windows) or Terminal (MacOS)
-- Take-Two Ubuntu 20.04 instances one for k8s master and the other one for worker.
+- Take-Two Ubuntu 20.04 EC2 instances one for K8s master and the other one for K8sworker.
 - Install Kubectl on Jenkins machine also.
 - Kubectl is to be installed on Jenkins also